gambitAU/CAHelper/README.md

-The CA Helper plugin exists to help people who want to reach a combat tier but are overwhelmed where to start, this plugin makes use of the wikisync function so make sure that you have the wikisync plugin active as well.
+The CA Helper plugin exists to help people who want to reach a combat tier but are overwhelmed where to start.
+Shows bosses in either alphabetical order OR routes bosses by highest total completion % per boss.